Photo from Unsplash

 December 7

-There is one right way of wishing to be great in Christ’s kingdom.
-It is right for us to long to be great Christians; that is, have much of the spirit of Christ.
-One used to pray, “Lord, make me an uncommon Christian.”
-That was right.
-Paul pressed ever toward the mark for the prize of the high calling of God.
-A hymn gives the prayer of many hearts: “Nearer, my God, to Thee.”
-If it is spiritual greatness we long for, it is a mark of living faith.
-To be satisfied as we are is a mark of death.
+There is, however, one right kind of ambition in Christ’s kingdom—the desire to grow in spiritual greatness.
+It’s good to long to be close to Christ, to have much of His Spirit.
+One person used to pray, “Lord, make me an uncommon Christian.”
+Paul spoke of striving toward the goal for the prize of the high calling of God.
+A common prayer of the faithful is “Nearer, my God, to Thee.”
+If our desire is for spiritual greatness, it’s a sign of a living faith.
+Being content with where we are spiritually is a sign of stagnation, not growth.

 Mornings With God - December 7